-5.11 For Emission Point AA-002, the permittee must operate and maintain the certified stationary internal combustion engine according to the manufacturer's emission-related written instructions.
-The permittee must keep records of conducted maintenance to demonstrate compliance.
-The permittee must also meet the requirements as specified in 40 CFR part 1068, subparts A through D, as applicable.
-If the engine settings are adjusted according to and consistent with the manufacturer's instructions, the stationary internal combustion engine will not be considered out of compliance.
+5.10 For Emission Point AA-003, the permittee shall comply with the emission standards specified in Condition 3.8 by purchasing an engine certified according to procedures specified in 40 CFR Part 60, Subpart JJJJ, for the same model year and demonstrating compliance by operating and maintaining the certified engine and control device according to the manufacturer's emission-related written instructions.
+Records of conducted maintenance must be kept to demonstrate compliance, but no performance testing is required.
+The applicable requirements as specified in 40 CFR part 1068, subparts A through D, must also be met.
+If engine settings are adjusted according to and consistent with the manufacturer's instructions, the engine will not be considered out of compliance.